PreviousView allNext

 Potential for higher premiums

-The average cost for full coverage car insurance in the US is NZD$3,691.
+The average cost of full coverage car insurance in the US is NZD$3,691.
 This is based on information from NerdWallet (on 18.11.2024).
 Full coverage covers three types of insurance: liability, comprehensive, and collision.
 It provides better safety than basic plans.
 In the US, the price is much higher than in New Zealand.
-The average yearly cost for comprehensive care insurance in New Zealand is only $1,346.
+The average yearly cost for comprehensive car insurance in New Zealand is only NZD$1,346.

 Embedded asset

-Why car insurance isn't mandatory in New Zealand?
+Why is car insurance not mandatory in New Zealand?

-But here’s the catch: ACC doesn’t cover property damage.
-So if you’re hit by an uninsured driver, you’re left dealing with repair costs on your own.
-This gap leaves a lot of Kiwis exposed and reliant on voluntary insurance to protect themselves.
+But here’s the catch—ACC doesn’t cover property damage.
+If you’re hit by an uninsured driver, you’re left with the repair bill.
+That’s a big risk, and many Kiwis rely on voluntary insurance to avoid being out of pocket.

-The absence of mandatory car insurance also reflects New Zealand’s value of personal freedom.
-While other countries rely on insurance to cover medical costs and liabilities, ACC provides a unique safety net.
-However, this system doesn’t address everything—should we rethink the way we handle property damage?
+The lack of compulsory car insurance also reflects New Zealand’s value of personal freedom.
+While other countries depend on insurance to manage medical costs and liability, ACC offers a unique safety net.
+But does it go far enough?
+With no requirement to cover property damage, should we be rethinking how we protect ourselves on the road?

 The takeaway: is it time for a change?